YJulyXing/SECNVs/README.md

 &#160;1) Only generate short reads at the start and end of each region, no reads generated in the middle of the regions.<br>
 &#160;2) Can't read in the first line of the bed file with no header.<br>
 &#160;3) The length of each region was 1 bp less than it should be.<br>
-* Also, after modification Wessim1 doesn't require the genome to be indexed by "faidx", and doesn't need python package "pysam".
+* Also, after modification Wessim1 doesn't require the genome to be indexed by "faidx", doesn't need python package "pysam", and the intermediate files can now be deleted automatically.

 ## Installation
 No installation required.
 Simply type the following and it will be ready to use: